Kyŏn Hwŏn: Decline and fall

 Later Baekje and Goryeo were in constant state of hostilities without one being completely dominant over the other.
 However, in 930, the Later Baekje troops faced a heavy defeat at the Battle of Gochang (present-day Andong) and was unable to recover from the loss.
 Kyŏn Hwŏn attempted to reverse the current by sacking the Goryeo capital of Gaeseong, but his army suffered another defeat in 934.

 Not only was Later Baekje reeling from military defeats, the kingdom was in internal disarray.
 In 935, Kyŏn Hwŏn's eldest son Kyŏn Sin-gŏm, who had been slighted as heir to the throne in favor of his younger brother Kŭm-gang, overthrew Kyŏn Hwŏn with the aid of his brothers Yang-gŏm and Yong-gŏm.
 Sin-gŏm killed Kŭm-gang and confined Kyŏn Hwŏn to the temple Geumsansa, but Kyŏn Hwŏn escaped and fled to Goryeo and his old enemy Wang Kŏn, who welcomed him and provided him with land and slaves.

 King Gyeongsun of Silla formally surrendered to Goryeo in 935.
 The following year, at Kyŏn Hwŏn's request, he and Wang Kŏn led a massive Goryeo army to Later Baekje and the kingdom fell.
+Yang-gŏm and Yong-gŏm were both executed but Sin-gŏm was spared as he had been coerced into dethroning his father.

 Kyŏn Hwŏn died the same year of an inflamed tumor.

+Legacy

+Kyŏn's historical reputation after his death has largely been negative.
+Almost all existing records about him are found in the Samguk Sagi while a few excerpts are found in the Samguk Yusa.
+The Samguk Sagi was written by Kim Bu-sik, a Goryeo era scholar descended from the Sillan royal family, whose work historians have noted has a pro-Silla bias.
+In it, Kim, depicts him negatively and criticizes his sack of Silla's capital as well as his brutality and mocks Kyŏn's eventual usurption by his son.
+These views continued during the Joseon Dynasty, and even modern scholars such as Richard McBride write in detail of Kyŏn's horrific crimes.

+Despite this, his descendents through his daughter Lady Kuktae eventually married into the Goryeo royal family.
+His granddaughters, Queen Munseong and Queen Mungong were wives of Jeongjong of Goryeo.